-With the Crowdin plugin for Adobe XD, you can use texts from Crowdin in your designs to save time for both designers and developers.
+With the Crowdin for Adobe XD plugin, you can use texts from Crowdin in your designs to save time for both designers and developers.
 These could include original or translated texts.
-If necessary, you can add new ones (e.g., dialogue titles, button labels) and send them to translators in Crowdin.
+If necessary, you can add new ones (e.g., dialog titles, button labels) and send them to translators in Crowdin.

 To specify your Crowdin credentials in Adobe XD, follow these steps:

 To generate a new token in Crowdin, follow these steps:

 To select the project you’d like to work with, click the drop-down menu, and select a project from the list.
 Later, you can use the same drop-down menu to switch to another project if needed.